configcat/docs/website/docs/sdk-reference/dotnet.md

 var user = new User(identifier: "john@example.com");
 client.SetDefaultUser(user);

-// The default user will be used at the evaluation process. var value = await client.GetValueAsync(key: "keyOfMySetting", defaultValue: false);
+// The default user will be used in the evaluation process. var value = await client.GetValueAsync(key: "keyOfMySetting", defaultValue: false);
 ```